christiankral/PhotoVoltaics/README.md

 # PhotoVoltaics

-Modelica library for the simulation of photo voltaic cells and modules
+Modelica library for the simulation of photo voltaic cells, modules and plants

 # License